What is Restricted Cash and How to Present it on the Balance Sheet?

-1. The nature of restricted cash
+1. Nature of restricted cash

 Restricted cash is cash not available for immediate use.
 Such cash cannot be used by a company until a certain point or event in the future.
 Let’s take a look at a few examples.